On this page are listed brief biographies of the following Fellows.

 Stephen Garton, Fellow (2020) : Sydney

-AM FRSN BA (Syd) PhD (UNSW) FAHA FASSA FRHS
+AM FRSN BA (Syd) PhD (UNSW) FAHA FASSA FRAHS

-Professor and Senior Deputy Vice-Chancellor, University of Sydney
+Professor of History and Principal Advisor Vice-Chancellor's Office, University of Sydney

 Stephen Garton has a distinguished record of scholarship and academic leadership.
 His area of research is Australian history, although he has also published in the fields of American and British history.